rufenerd/robotocodepocalypse/README.md

 robotocodepocalypse
 ===================

-An awesome game by Dan and Joe.
+An [could be] awesome game by Dan and Joe [that we have abandoned for now].